Berwick, Nova Scotia

 Berwick is a Canadian town in Kings County, Nova Scotia.
 The town is located in the eastern part of the Annapolis Valley on the Cornwallis River.
 The town site stretches south from the river and Exit 15 of Highway 101 to Highway 1.
-Berwick occupies 6.80 km2 (2.6 sq mi) and has an elevation of 43 m (141 ft) above sea level.
+Berwick occupies 6.53 km2 (2.6 sq mi) and has an elevation of 43 m (141 ft) above sea level.

 History

 As the headwaters of the Cornwallis River, Berwick was used by Nova Scotia's Mi'kmaq people and later Acadians as a crossing place between the Cornwallis and the Annapolis River which rises to the west.
-Acadians built a rough road between the two rivers just to the south of the town, a route which after British settlement became The Post Road or Highway No. 1 the main road connected western communities in Nova Scotia.
+Acadians built a rough road between the two rivers just to the south of the town, a route which after British settlement became The Post Road or Highway No. 1 the main road connecting western communities in Nova Scotia.

 The Berwick area was granted to several New England Planter families in 1760 but the community was not settled until 1810 when Benjamin Congdon built on the townsite.
 It was known progressively as the "Congdon Settlement", "Curry's Corner", and "Davison's Corner" after various prominent families and storekeepers.
 Residents decided in 1851 to name it Berwick after the English town of Berwick-upon-Tweed.

+A peat moss bog just west of the village was named Caribou Bog and provided one of the last stands for Woodland caribou in mainland Nova Scotia, before their extirpation by 1905.
+As late as 1887, a herd of caribou was seen crossing through the centre of the town.

 Berwick became a station on the Windsor and Annapolis Railway in 1869.
 The railway radically transformed the town, moving the centre of business a mile south away from the original Main Street by the Cornwallis River with the town centre organized along Commercial Street which led to the businesses which grew around the tracks.
 The railway, which became known as the Dominion Atlantic Railway in 1894, created a large export market for apples which attracted warehouses and spin-off industries to Berwick.
 Berwick had rail service until the Dominion Atlantic Railway abandoned the former W&AR main line through town in March 1990.

 Berwick was incorporated as a town on May 25, 1923.
 It built its own hydro electric power dam in 1921 which is still owned and operated by the town.
 Its capacity is 520 kVa.